Luistics/breaking-down-CS/README.md

 # breaking-down-CS
-Methods and their stepwise descriptions I use to tutor Computer Science 101 for fresh CS students.
+A storage space for methods and their step-wise descriptions I offer to tutor basics of Computer Science and Programming